Dr. Strothman’s Approach to Care

 University of Minnesota Department of Orthopaedics — Minneapolis, MN

-Dr. Strothman has multiple ongoing research interests in the field of spine surgery including minimally invasive transforaminal lumbar interbody fusion, minimally invasive lumbar decompression, degenerative spondylolysthesis, adjacent segment degeneration, and the use of intra-operative 3-dimensional imaging.
+Dr. Strothman has multiple ongoing research interests in the field of spine surgery, including minimally invasive transforaminal lumbar interbody fusion, minimally invasive lumbar decompression, degenerative spondylolisthesis, adjacent segment degeneration, and the use of intra-operative 3-dimensional imaging.

 - Strothman D, Templeman D, Varecka T, Bechtold J. Retrograde Nailing of Humeral Shaft Fractures: A Biomechanical Study on Its Effects on the Strength of the Distal Humerus.
 Journal of Orthopedic Trauma 2000;14:101-104.